manassaloi/manassaloi.github.io/_posts/2021-01-03-ultimate-house-hunting.markdown

 - Check kirana Stores accessibility.
 - How far is the nearest supermarket?
 - Are you getting mobile network in all the rooms?
 Are there dead zones?
 Atleast do one call from the house to check signal strength.
+- Make sure there are no troublesome neighbours.
 - Are these mosquito meshes?
 - Check if there are any holes to get the fiber optic cable inside the house for your router.
 - Is there sufficient natural light coming in?